-The topic for the lesson today is not a very popular topic, but it is a very serious topic because it deals with the issue of where you will spend eternity.
+The topic for this lesson is not a very popular topic, but it is an extremely important topic that deals with where you will spend eternity.
 Many today will tell you that hell is not real or does not really exist.
 Some say that it is a state of mind.
-Others say that when a person dies that nothing happens or the soul is just destroyed or sleeps forever.
+Others say nothing happens to the soul at death while other say it sleeps.
 It is amazing how many people believe in Heaven but do not want to believe in Hell.

-The truth of the matter is you cannot have one without the other.
+The truth is you cannot have heaven without hell.
 Jesus spoke of both, and as a matter of fact he spoke more about Hell than he did Heaven.
-That makes perfect sense when one thinks about it because since there is a real place called Hell and it is a place of torment and suffering then Jesus was trying to warn people about going to such a place.
+That makes perfect sense when you think about it.
+The reason that Jesus spoke of Hell more is because it is a real place and he is warning people not to go there.

 In this lesson we will give some fact about Hell from the word of God.
-There is not enough time in one lesson to give all the things that the word of God says in regards to Hell so we will just try and cover the basics.
+There is not enough time in one lesson to give all the things that the word of God says regarding Hell.
+So, we will cover the basics.

-As we have already said Hell is a real place and Jesus spoke more about it than he did Heaven.
-Form our passage we can see that Hell is a real place.
+Hell is a real place and Jesus spoke more about it than he did Heaven.
+From our passage in Luke 16 we see that Hell is a real place.
 Many will argue that the passage in Luke 16 is a parable, but it is not.
-Note that real names are used and the word of God does not mark this as a parable.
+Note the people had real names such as Lazarus, this is not the case in parables.

-Also Jesus gives a specific warning about the place called Hell in Mark 9:42-48.
-This is actually quoting and Old Testament book of the Bible (Isaiah 66:24).
-If Hell was not real then Jesus would not have given such a stern warning concerning keeping yourself out of this place.
+Jesus gives a specific warning about the place called Hell in Mark 9:42-48.
+He is quoting from the Old Testament book of Isaiah 66:24.
+If Hell was not a real place then Jesus would not have given such a stern warning concerning keeping yourself out of this place.

-Both of these passages are very important because it is Jesus personally warning someone about going to this place and he is also giving the harsh realities of someone who has gone to this place.
+These passages are important because it is Jesus personally warning someone about going to Hell and he is also showing the harsh realities for any who go to this place.